 La Sarenne, Alpe d’Huez, France

-If you’re still got some juice in your legs after skiing La Sarenne, then stick around for night skiing, which takes place a couple weekday nights during the heart of the season.
+If you’re still got some juice in your legs after skiing La Sarenne, then stick around for night skiing, which takes place on a couple weekday nights during the heart of the season.

 The Vallée Blanche, Chamonix, France